 WB: As a non-profit, we are limited as to the projects and purchases in which ISE can be involved.
 After we finalized our new building, the Board and I discussed what else we could do to help children in need in addition to our overseas programs.
 It did not take long for our Board to realize the great needs that are out there and how we could help.
 I believe that it adds another dimension to our organization and our mission.

-RC: We both bring strangers together to make the world a better place.
-Why do you think these relationships are so valuable?
-Can you share an example of an exchange that made a lasting impact on a person or community?
+RC: Can you share an example of an exchange that made a lasting impact on a person or community?

 It may be a lofty goal, but it is one that can be realized if we all pitch in together.